laszlo-jakab/competitor-scale/writeup/_book/04-data.md

 Panel A of Table \@ref(tab:correlations) presents unconditional pairwise correlations between variables, while Panel B presents within-fund pairwise correlations. $CompetitorSize$ is positively correlated with $IndustrySize$ both unconditionally ($\rho=$ 0.38) and at the fund level ($\rho=$ 0.60).
-The residual within-fund variation in $CompetitorSize$ with respect to $IndustrySize$ reflects heterogenous dynamics in competitor size across funds pursuing different investment strategies.^[This residual variation is useful for identification, as the time series correlation between $IndustrySize$ and a linear time trend is $\rho=$0.93, making industry level decreasing returns to scale hard to distinguish from simple trends in the data.]
+The residual within-fund variation in $CompetitorSize$ with respect to $IndustrySize$ reflects heterogenous dynamics in competitor size across funds pursuing different investment strategies.^[This residual variation is useful for identification, as the time series correlation between $IndustrySize$ and a linear time trend is $\rho=$ 0.93, making industry level decreasing returns to scale hard to distinguish from simple trends in the data.]

 There is a small but negative correlation between $CompetitorSize$ and risk adjusted gross returns, both unconditionally ($\rho=$ -0.02) and within-fund ($\rho=$ -0.03). $CompetitorSize$ tends to increase over each fund's lifetime.
 The within-fund correlation between $CompetitorSize$ and $FundAge$ is $\rho=$ 0.51.
-The unconditional correlation is markedly lower ($\rho=$ 0.10), indicating that new funds begin their operations exploiting relatively lightly contested investment opportunities. $CompetitorSize$ is highly correlated with portfolio liquidity both unconditionally ($\rho=$ 0.75) and within-fund (0.63), evidence that more liquid market segments are capable of absorbing higher levels of active investment.
+The unconditional correlation is markedly lower ($\rho=$ 0.10), indicating that new funds begin their operations exploiting relatively lightly contested investment opportunities. $CompetitorSize$ is highly correlated with portfolio liquidity both unconditionally ($\rho=$ 0.75) and within-fund ($\rho=$ 0.63), evidence that more liquid market segments are capable of absorbing higher levels of active investment.
 Consistent with the joint determination of fund size, portfolio liquidity, turnover, and expense ratios in @pst17L, larger funds tend to be more liquid, trade less, and charge lower fees.